dlezcan1/ros2_hyperion_interrogator/README.md

 Interrogator for FBG Interrogator Hyperion x55

 ## Nodes
-There are three different nodes here.
+There are three different nodes here for the interrogator and nodes for calling the interrogator services.

 ### `hyperion_talker`
 The default interrogator to interface with the six55 Hyperion interrogators.
 This has slow peak streaming, but is stable.